LAL-project/treebank-parser/README.md

 	  --ChunkSyntacticDependencyTree {Anderson,Macutek}
 	                        Chunks a syntactic dependency tree using the specified algorithm.
 This is applied only to those sentences that have not been discarded.

+#### Stanford parameter documentation

+All the parameters accepted by the CoNLL-U format parser can be queried using the `Stanford --help` parameter.
+The output is the following:

+	usage: main.py Stanford [-h] [--RemovePunctuationMarks] [--DiscardSentencesShorter length_in_words] [--DiscardSentencesLonger length_in_words]
+							[--ChunkSyntacticDependencyTree {Anderson,Macutek}]

+	The parser of a Stanford-formatted file.
+This command has special mandatory and optional parameters.
+	These are listed below.

+	optional arguments:
+	  -h, --help            show this help message and exit --RemovePunctuationMarks
+							Remove punctuation marks from each sentence.
+A punctuation mark is identified by the dependency type 'punct'.
+	  --DiscardSentencesShorter length_in_words
+							Discard sentences whose length (in words) is less than or equal to (<=) a given length.
+This is applied *after* removing punctuation marks and/or function words.
+	  --DiscardSentencesLonger length_in_words
+							Discard sentences whose length (in words) is greater than or equal to (>=) a given length.
+This is applied *after* removing punctuation marks and/or function words.
+	  --ChunkSyntacticDependencyTree {Anderson,Macutek}
+							Chunks a syntactic dependency tree using the specified algorithm.
+This is applied only to those sentences that have not been discarded.

 #### Head-Vector parameter documentation